hepplerj/notebook/source/labnotebook.md

 ## Documentation

 There are a few scripts to make it easy to create new notes and essays.
 Most of these are contained in the `Rakefile`.
 The task `newnote` copies a template Markdown file with proper YAML header information and date stamp to the `_md` directory.
 The task `newessay` does the same thing.
-The task `prep` copies over the `_md` files into `_posts` with the appropriate date appended to the filename.
+The task `prep` copies over the `_md` files into `_note` with the appropriate date appended to the filename.

-Additionally, since I'm using the R language more and more for visualization and statistical information, I've started using a script called `KnitPost` that reads files inside the `_Rmd` directory and converts them into Jekyll posts.
+Additionally, since I'm using the R language more and more for visualization and data manipulation/tidying, I've started using a script called `KnitPost` that reads files inside the `_Rmd` directory and converts them into Jekyll posts.
 This also preserves all of the R markup, figures, charts, and tables that come along with the document.

 These scripts help keep categories, tags, and layout correct, and automate most of the maintenance I would otherwise be doing by hand.

 ## Deployment

 When I'm ready to push notes or edits to the live site, my `Rakefile` does the following:

-- Files in `_md` and `_Rmd` are copied into `_posts` with the appropriate filenames.
+- Files in `_md` and `_Rmd` are copied into `_note` with the appropriate filenames.
 - Changes to the local source are checked into git.
 - The local sources are pushed to Github to maintain the record of each change.
 - Jekyll builds a new version of the static website from the local source into a local `_site` directory, which contains the notebook.